OTAS: Open-vocabulary Token Alignment for Outdoor Segmentation: Method

 \acp{vlm}, such as Grounded SAM and SEEM are biased towards object-centric knowledge retrieval \cite{Zhang2025QuantifyingLimitsSAM}.
 This becomes especially problematic in the unstructured environments of outdoor robotics, where the semantic classes of interest fall outside the a priori encoded object-centric knowledge.
 Examples of such classes are road, woods, and shrubbery, which, however, are highly relevant to mobile outdoor robotics.

-Self-supervised pretrained vision foundation models, such as DINOv2 \cite{Oquab2023DINOv2}, do not have this limitation, since they are not trained directly on segmentation tasks.
-Their training process results in an emergent semantic organization of the feature space, where semantically similar classes are embedded adjacently.
+Self-supervised pre-trained vision foundation models, such as DINOv2 \cite{Oquab2023DINOv2}, do not have this limitation, since they are not trained directly on segmentation tasks.
+Their training process results in an emergent semantic organisation of the feature space, where semantically similar classes are embedded adjacently.
 Hence, we disentangle the open-vocabulary semantic segmentation by using DINOv2 for coarse zero-shot semantic clustering, followed by natural language grounding by pooling over CLIP's vision-language embeddings.
 Input views are embedded by the frozen vision and vision language encoders, see Figure~\ref{fig:method_overview} (a).
 Output tokens of the vision encoder are clustered to obtain semantic structures (b), and aligned with vision language tokens to obtain language grounding (c).
-The language-grounded semantic clusters are used as priors for zero-shot upscaling to pixel level (d) \cite{Ravi2024Sam2}.
-Optional spatial regularisation of steps b and c increase geometric consistency and allow multi-view reconstruction and segmentation (e).
+The language-grounded semantic clusters are used as priors for optional zero-shot upscaling to pixel level (d) \cite{Ravi2024Sam2}.
+Optional spatial regularisation of steps b and c increases geometric consistency and allows multi-view reconstruction and segmentation (e).